p-Hacking your A/B tests

 If false positives are 1 in 10 at 90% confidence, then you should be able to run a second test, and get the same result.

 And don’t stop tests early.
 I know you’re excited.
 Just wait.
+No p-hacking.

 That’s it?
 Almost—there’s a much smarter way to go about this.
-And if you want to keep your job even with the rise of AI, you need to smarter than just running a bunch of variants.
+And if you want to keep your job even with the rise of AI, you need to be smarter than just running a bunch of variants.

 Form a theory, test the theory, extend the theory